 - Buy or make some oil-free baked tortilla chips.
-Here is a recipe from sweetsimplevegan.com that shows you how to make them at home.
+Here is a tortilla chip recipe from Sweet Simple Vegan that shows you how to make them at home.

-- Replace the mayo in the coleslaw with your favorite WFPB mayo recipe like this nut-free version from This Healthy Kitchen or Vegan Oil-Free Mayonnaise 4 Ways from Healthy Midwestern Girl.
-Or simply use 1/4 to 1/3 cup of the Cashew-Lime Dressing (recipe included below) on your slaw.
+- Use my Oil-Free Aquafaba Mayo listed in the recipe instead of store-bought.
+Or simply use 1/4 to 1/3 cup of the Cashew-Lime Dressing on your slaw (recipe included below).
 It really is that easy!